numba/numba/docs/source/reference/pysemantics.rst

 -------------

-While Python has arbitrary-sized integers, integers in Numba-compiled functions get a fixed size (either through :term:`type inference`, or from an explicit specification by the user).
+While Python has arbitrary-sized integers, integers in Numba-compiled functions get a fixed size through :term:`type inference` (usually, the size of a machine integer).
 This means that arithmetic operations can wrapround or produce undefined results or overflow.

+Type inference can be overriden by an explicit type specification, if fine-grained control of integer width is desired.

 Boolean inversion
 -----------------